jbush001/NyuziProcessor/tools/emulator/README.md

 Note also that the debugger cannot be run while the emulator is in cosimulation mode.

+### Look up line numbers

+A program address can be converted to a file/line combination with the llvm-symbolizer program.
+This is not installed by default, but will be in the build directory for the toolchain:

+    echo <address> | <path to toolchain>/build/bin/llvm-symbolizer -demangle -obj=<program>.elf

 ### Tracing

 Another way of debugging is to enable verbose instruction logging.
 In the Makefile,